Raidkon/yii2-rabbitmq-queue-rpc/README.md

 And constructed with the following guidelines:

-* Breaking backwards compatibility bumps the major
+* major - Breaking backwards compatibility bumps the major
-* New additions without breaking backwards compatibility bumps the minor
+* minor - New additions without breaking backwards compatibility bumps the minor
-* Bug fixes and misc changes bump the patch
+* patch - Bug fixes and misc changes bump the patch

 For more information on semantic versioning, please visit http://semver.org/.